hetu-script/hetu-script/docs/docs/en-US/grammar/struct/readme.md

 print(t1, t2)
 ```

-You can also use struct keyword in a struct literal syntax (just like you can use fun keyword in a function literal), this way it is easier to specify the super struct it extends from.
+You can also use struct keyword in a struct literal syntax (just like you can use function keyword in a function literal), this way it is easier to specify the super struct it extends from.

 ```dart
 struct P {